cirosantilli/git-tutorial/index.md

 <https://github.com/libgit2/libgit2>

-Implementation of the Git core methods in C meant to be used programmatically: given a `.git` repository it is able to do basically anything `git` can.
+Reimplementation of the Git core methods.
+Differences from Git:

+-   meant to be used from a C directly as a linked library: does not have a native command line interface

+-   is GPLv2 with linking exception: proprietary projects can link to it unmodified.

+    This is the perfect move for GitHub, since it forces other companies to merge back if they want to modify it, this improving the software.

+    Git is pure GPLv2.

+It uses the exact same `.git` repository format as Git.

-Has bindings in many languages.
+Has bindings in many higher level languages like Rugged for Ruby.

-It is developed by GitHub and open source.
+This is one of the greatest things about libgit2: since it implements a C interface, other languages will just have wrappers around it, making all those other libraries more uniform, thus easier to learn, and less buggy.

+Its development was started and is strongly backed by GitHub which uses it internally.
 Its license is more open than Git's, as it can be used by proprietary software if not modified.

-`libgit` has reused some of the code in the original Git source from authors that allowed the new license:
+libgit2 has reused a small portion of the code in the original Git source from authors that allowed the new license:
 <http://stackoverflow.com/questions/17151597/which-code-is-shared-between-the-original-git-and-libgit2>

-TODO why was it created?
-Because the original Git implementation is not meant to be used programmatically, or because of the license?
+It is worth noting that many major authors have allowed such usage, including Linus and Hamano.

+It was designed to replace the Ruby Grit library which initially powered GitHub.
+Grit only parsed Git output from stdin, so it is much slower than the new native C implementation of libgit2 which works directly with the repository.

 # GitHub specific